 📍Location: Schönhauser Allee 65 | Prenzlauer Berg; Schönhauser Allee 10 | Mitte; Simon-Dach-Straße 22 | Friedrichshain

 In Neukölln, you’ll find a very special restaurant-café in a place where you wouldn’t necessarily expect it.
-On the grounds of a cemetery, 21 Gramm serves excellent brunch dishes and drinks in the incredibly beautiful setting of a former cemetery chapel.
-All the classics of late breakfast await you here , from scrambled eggs and pancakes to breakfast potatoes and beans.
-Incidentally, the name alludes to the theory of an American doctor from the early 20th century that the soul weighs exactly 21 grams.
+At the bottom of a cemetery, 21 Gramm serves excellent brunch dishes and drinks in the incredibly beautiful setting of a former cemetery chapel.
+Here you can expect all the classics of a late breakfast, from scrambled eggs and pancakes to breakfast potatoes and beans.
+Incidentally, the name alludes to the theory of an American doctor from the early 20th century, according to which the soul weighs exactly 21 grams.
 For this alone, it deserves a place among the most unusual restaurants in Berlin.

 📍Location: Hermannstraße 179 | Neukölln